 READY FOR THE GOSPEL NEWS?

 God knows our predicament and He devised a genius solution.
 He sent His son, Jesus, to do for us what we cannot do for ourselves.
 Jesus lived in perfect obedience to the Father – sinless.
 And he willingly offered himself as a sacrifice on our behalf.

 All the Father’s righteous judgment was poured out on His son as he hung on a cross of crucifixion.
 Jesus died physically so that we would not have to die spiritually.Jesus died physically so that we would not have to die spiritually.
 Click To Tweet And we know that Jesus’ sacrifice was accepted by the Father because He raised him from the grave.

 Today, Jesus sits on his throne in glory.
 If your heart is touched by what he’s accomplished for you, at such cost, pray to him a prayer of repentance and belief – trusting him for your salvation.
-When you do, the Holy Spirit will come to indwell you as both a Helper and a down-payment of the heavenly inheritance promised to all who will believe.
+When you do, the Holy Spirit will come to indwell you as both a Helper (to live a God-glorifying life) and as down-payment of the heavenly inheritance promised to all who will believe.